jake047/projects/README.md

 # Jacob Petrosh
-## Aspiring Data Analyst
+## Aspiring Data / Buisness Analyst

+### Project 0: NBA East vs. West Analysis

+I analyzed the NBA’s Eastern and Western Conferences over the past 25 years to test my hypothesis that the West has been stronger overall.
+I used pivot tables and charts to visualize key metrics like win percentages, playoff appearances, and championship distribution.
+The data showed consistent dominance from Western teams across several categories, which helped validate my original hypothesis.
+This project let me blend statistical analysis with visual storytelling, turning raw numbers into clear, compelling insights.

 ### Project 1: Trade Analysis

-For this first project, I used python and tools like pandas and numpy to clean, extract and manipulate NBA data.
+For this project, I used python and tools like pandas and numpy to clean, extract and manipulate NBA data.
 As a life-long 76ers fan, I wanted to analyze and compare players who were on the trade market who can impact the 76ers in the right way.
 After analyzing the data, I went into Excel and created pivot tables and charts of each player.
 Thus, I would draw a conclusion from each player based not only on the eye test, but their averages each season in search for valuable trends.

 <a href="https://github.com/jake047/projects/blob/main/NBA%20Player%20Analysis_%20Trade%20Deadline%20Edition.pdf"> Click here</a> to view